Microsoft Azure simply explained

 Whether it's hosting business-critical applications, managing large volumes of data, or ensuring secure and reliable connectivity, Azure offers the resources and tools needed to address the most complex challenges.

-FAQ on Microsoft Azure
+FAQs about Microsoft Azure

 Find out why to choose the team